October 12, 2023

 Similarly, a character study can be used in a sermon to contextualize, relate, and give understanding to characters in the Bible, breaking the illusion that these people were from a time that no longer bears any relevance to our modern lives.

-Virginia Griffin of Grace Church explains that “The God ‘full of grace and truth,’ comes alive to us as we study someone like Peter, who denied even knowing Jesus at His most grievous hour,” concluding that “We can be encouraged by God’s grace as He later made this very same Peter a foundational leader in the early church.”
+Virginia Griffin Grace Church explains that “The God ‘full of grace and truth,’ comes alive to us as we study someone like Peter, who denied even knowing Jesus at His most grievous hour,” concluding that “We can be encouraged by God’s grace as He later made this very same Peter a foundational leader in the early church.”

 I found this sentiment to be especially true when studying the bleakest of Biblical characters.